chrisvanmook/generator-web-initium/README.md

     - Copies all necessary files

 ## How to install
-Make sure you are in the roots folder, then simply run `npm install`
+Simply run `npm install -g generator-web-infans`.
+Alternatively, you can clone this repo and run `npm link`.

 ## Configurations
-In the `gulpfile.js` file, please adjust the global `var config` to your needs.
+In the generated `gulpfile.js` file, please adjust the global `var config` to your needs.

 ## Start
 Run `npm start` (or alternatively `gulp`) to start the server